 An organisational leadership degree provides proof of your leadership skills and potential for employers.
 Deakin’s Master of Leadership gives you the opportunity to showcase your leadership skills in your workplace before you even graduate.

-The course comprises two units, 10 Professional Practice credentials and a double weighted capstone unit that recognise your existing skills and experience.
-The credentialling process allows you to reflect on previous and current leadership challenges.
+You’ll complete four core units, two Professional Practice credentials and four microcredentials, or four core units, four Professional Practice credentials and two microcredentials.
+The credentialing process allows you to reflect on previous and current leadership challenges.

 Once completed, these Professional Practice credentials will create a portfolio of your existing leadership skills.